The Service, Maintenance and Repair of Plastic Extrusion Moulding Chillers

 Our engineer then changed this system to the lead system in the chiller controller.
 He rotates the lead/ lag on each maintenance visit to balance the wear on the compressor bearings.

-We believe we have the most detailed tick sheet in our industry.
-Our engineer went through the list of checks and recorded all of the readings on the sheet.
-This history gives us an insight into faults that occur over a long period of time.
+We believe we have the most detailed Tick Sheet in our industry.
+Our engineer went through the list of checks and recorded all of the readings on our sheet.
+Building up a history gives us an insight into faults that take a long time to develop.
 We can look for the deterioration in the readings over several maintenance visits.
 Each tick sheet is scanned and sent into our Head Office in Droylsden, Manchester at the end of each visit.
 It is then forwarded to site along with a detailed report of our findings.

 Last but not least, we always complete the on site F-gas register on each visit.
 This details the leak tests, refrigerant removals, refrigerant additions and follow up leak tests.
 It can then be submitted to an external auditor attending site to see if the correct procedure is being followed.